TendTo/scoopick/README.md

 Scoopick is a simple GUI application that somewhat simplifies task automation.
 It's very rough around the edges and primarily intended for personal use.
-The core functionality is to provide an easy way to take a screenshot and put some points on it.
+The core functionality is to provide an easy way to take a screenshot and put some points as (x, y) coordinate on it.
-The points will then be passed to a user-provided Python script for further processing.
+The points will then be passed to a user-provided Python script to power whatever automatic task the user wants to perform.
-All while providing a function to capture screenshots on demand while the script is running.

-See the `examples/` folder for example scripts that use Scoopick's functionality.
+See the `examples/` folder for some simple tasks that use Scoopick's functionality.

 ## Installation